mikecroucher/R_awareness/README.md

 ## Course material

+The material assumes that you are staring with a clean version of Windows (in a VM perhaps) that has nothing installed.

 * [Section 1](./Section1.md) - Install several versions of R and learn some basic commands
 * [Section 2](./Section2.md) - The Importance of packages
 * [Section 3](./Section3.md) - R Studio : A popular user interface for R